 Blend in.
 Keep your white sneakers, USA-emblazoned baseball caps and neon clothing at home.
 While extremely stylish, Europeans dress mostly in dark colors year round.
 It’s quite common to see both men and women wearing a beautifully-colored scarf to add a bit of punch to a drab outfit.

 Build your cruise wardrobe around one central color scheme, whether brown, black or charcoal.
 Pieces that you can mix and match will make your life so much easier.
-No one will notice if you wear the same outfit twice.
+Seriously, no one will notice if you wear the same outfit twice.

 All European river cruise require some amount of walking, much of which is on cobblestones.
 Ancient ruins aren’t equipped with elevators.
 Don’t bring your new pair of walking shoes unless you’ve spent time at home breaking them in for your trip.

-If you’ll be cruising on a ship that’s more than four to five years old, a small lightweight power strip that adapts from USA to Europe would be a good idea if you have a lot of devices to charge.
+If you’ll be cruising on a ship that’s more than four or five years old, a small lightweight travel adapter for Europe would be a good idea if you have a lot of devices to charge.

 A nice perk on all river cruises is free wifi.
 So yes, you can bring your iPhone, iPad and MacBook and it’ll almost feel like home.

-That covers how and what to pack for a European river cruise in Spring.
+Now you should have a good idea of how and what to pack for a European river cruise.
 To recap:

-Keep your carry-on bag with you at all times during travel.
+- Keep your carry-on bag with you at all times during travel connections.